 If you select your items carefully, you don’t need a lot to look and feel great.
 Consider bringing some of the classic staples already in your closet and mix and matching them throughout the trip.
 Need help with the concept of a capsule wardrobe?
 Read Pack Light Stylishly!

 What staples do you have that add to your minimalistic travel wardrobe?

 For more packing tips, please read

 - How to Pack Light for Any Trip

 - How to Pack for Cold Weather Like a Boss

 - Pack Light Every Time with these 10 Simple Tips

-Hope you liked this post on a minimalist travel wardrobe.
-Please share with your friends on Facebook, Twitter and Pinterest.
+We hope you liked this post on a minimalist travel wardrobe.
+Please share with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Author Bio: Nina Thomas is constantly looking for a beautiful view and a good adventure.
 Her travel highlights include horseback riding in the Ecuadorian Andes, hiking on top of Mount Etna in Sicily, and sheep-gazing in the Cotswolds.
 For more practical travel tips and ideas from a Central Ohio Girl, check out Traveling with Nina or follow her on Twitter.